syncfusion-content/flutter-docs/Flutter/themes/themes.md

 ![Dark theme](images/theme_chart.png)

+## Individual theme widget

 Using the `SfTheme` widget you can apply theme across all the Syncfusion Flutter widgets with a uniform approach.
 If you wish to apply a specific theme to a specific widget alone, this can be achieved using the individual theme widget.
 For example, `SfChartTheme` widget in case of `chart` widget and `SfCalendarTheme` in case of `calendar` widget.
+In the below example, we have used `chart` widget.

 {% highlight dart %}

      @override
     Widget build(BuildContext context) {
         return Scaffold(
-        body: SingleChildScrollView(
-          child: Center(
-            child: SfTheme(
-              data: SfThemeData(brightness: Brightness.dark),
-              child: Column(
-                children: <Widget>[
-                  Container(
-                      child: SfChartTheme(
+            body: SfChartTheme(
                 data: SfChartThemeData(
-                              brightness: Brightness.light,
+                    brightness: Brightness.dark,
                     backgroundColor: Colors.blue[300]),
-                          child: SfCartesianChart())),
-                  Container(
-                      child: SfRadialGauge(
-                          // Other configurations
-                          )),
-                  Container(
-                      child: SfCalendar(
+                child: SfCartesianChart()));
-                          // Other configurations
-                          ))
-                ],
-              ))),
-    ));
   }

 {% endhighlight %}

-In the above example, other than the chart widget, the dark theme will be applied and for the chart widget, the light theme will be applied.

 N> When dark or light theme is applied to the material app, and Syncfusion theme widgets are not initialized in your application, then based on the theme applied to the material app, the appropriate theme will be applied to Syncfusion widgets.